openforis/sepal-doc/docs/source/cookbook/classification.rst

 Manual legend
 """""""""""""

 The first and most natural way of building a legend is to do it from scratch.

-Click on :btn:`<fas fa-plus> Add` to add a new class to your legend.
+Select :btn:`<fas fa-plus> Add` to add a new class to your legend.

 A class is defined by three key elements:

-- Color (1): Click on the small color square to open the color selector and choose any color (color[s] must be unique).
+- Color (1): Select the small color square to open the color selector and choose any color (color[s] must be unique).
-- Value (2): Select any integer value.
-This value must be unique.
+- Value (2): Select any integer value (value must be unique).
-- Class (3): Insert a class description.
-It cannot be empty.
+- Class (3): Insert a class description (cannot be empty).

-Click again on the :btn:`<fas fa-plus> Add` button to add an extra class line.
+Select the :btn:`<fas fa-plus> Add` button again to add an extra class line.
 The :btn:`<fas fa-trash>` button can be used to remove a specific line.

 .. tip::

-    Click on :btn:`HEX` (4) to display the hexadecimal value of the selected color.
+    Select :btn:`HEX` (4) to display the hexadecimal value of the selected color.
 It can also be used to insert a known color palette by utilizing its values.

 If multiple classes are created and you are not sure which one to use, you can apply colors to them by selecting a preselected color-map (5).
 They are provided by the `gee community <https://github.com/gee-community/ee-palettes>`__ and will be applied to every existing class in your panel.